viktorsmari/influxdb-grafana-letsencrypt-docker/README.md

 * Find a way to automatically (using uri module?) create users + grant (permission) in the Influxdb container.

-* Currently we must run the script under templates/createInfluxDb.sh which does the following:
+* Currently we must run the following manually:

       curl -G "https://{{influx_url}}/query" --data-urlencode "q=create user admin with password '{{influxdb_admin_password}}' WITH ALL PRIVILEGES"
       # This one should be covered by ansible built in module